Secondary Billing in AlohaABA

 Examples of situations where you may need to edit the claim include:

-1. The primary used CPT codes (97153, 97155, 97156) but your secondary is using HCPCS codes (H2019, H0032, etc...)
+1. The primary uses CPT codes (97153, 97155, 97156) from secondary (H2019, H0032, etc...)

 If you do not see "Secondary Billing", please check your User Role permissions for visibility.
 This can be found under Settings > Security > User Roles.
 Under your specific User Role (assuming Admin), make sure you have "Secondary Billing" selected as "Full Access" and hit save at the bottom.

-Step 3: Editing the claim.
+Step 2: Edit the claim.

 Once selected, Aloha will open the "Edit Claim" screen, which is divided into two parts: "Secondary Claim" and "Primary Remittance."

 • Secondary Claim: This section serves as a digital representation of the CMS-1500 form.
-Here, you can make edits to the secondary claim form before submitting it to the secondary payer.
+Here, make edits to the secondary claim form before submitting it to the secondary payer.
 Upon submission, Aloha converts the information from this section into the 837P file sent to the clearinghouse.

 • Primary Remittance: In this section, you will find details of the primary remittance, including Allowed Amount, Paid Amount, Adjudication Date (date of payment by the primary insurance), and adjustments.